St Mary the Virgin

 Brass

-In south aisle—Affixed to the south aisle wall, near the piscina, is a large stone slab which bears the brass of a man in plate armour (c.
-1410) believed to commemorate Sir William Loveney who was patron of the living of Little Wenden.
+In south aisle—Affixed to the south aisle wall, near the piscina, is a large stone slab which bears the brass of a man in plate armour of a style that can be dated to 1410.
 He has a large sword at one side and a dagger at the other and his hands are in gauntlets.
 His spurred feet rest on a crouching lion.
 Above his head are the outlines of three shields and there was an inscription plate below his feet.
+It commemorates Sir William Loveney who held land in great Wenden for over 30 years and was also patron of the living of Little Wenden.
+A man of high office, he was appointed Keeper of the Great Wardrobe on the accession of Henry IV in 1399.
+In his will he directed that his body be buried in St Mary’s Wenden Magna and although his death did not occur until 1436, the date of the brass can be explained as it was quite common to procure these long before death.

 Font and Piscina